Kirsten provides advice relating to these claims and here we give information about our costs.

 How long will your matter take?

 How long your case make take from your initial instructions to the final resolution depends largely on the stage at which your case is resolved.
 So if we can reach a settlement during pre-claim conciliation, your case is likely to take 4-8 weeks.
 If your claim goes to a Final Hearing, your case is likely to take 14-24 weeks.
+At times there are considerable delays in tribunal hearings, for example during the Covid 19 pandemic and this can extend the time by many weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 If you have questions please just ask me.